Image from Bernd Helfert

 - Lazurogenics - Text by Stephen Inniss

-The art of resurrecting past species or clades, sometimes as individual specimens but more usually as entire viable population.
+The art of resurrecting past species or clades, sometimes as individual specimens but more usually as entire viable populations.

-- Life Extension - Text by Anders Sandberg
+- Life Extension - Text by Anders Sandberg, Ryan_B

 - Living Tattoo - Text by Todd Drashner